garrandall/popular-music-data/tracks/i-got-the-feelin---oh-no-no--neil-diamond.md

 Oh no, no, no, no
 That old time fire is gone
 It's not so much the things you say, love
-It's what you don't say I'm afraid of.....
+It's what you don't say I'm afraid of...

 I got the feelin' I'm hearin' goodbye
 Don't have to say it